-Child-carriers may be one of the most versatile pieces of parenting gear around.
-Yes, their intended purpose is to help take your kid on hikes without losing versatility — and they’re damn good at that — they’re also great for airport days and general moving around town.
-No, they won’t replace a stroller, but they have everything one needs for the trail and are a great way to help active parents keep up with their old habits while keeping kids safe and happy
+Baby carriers may be one of the most versatile pieces of parenting gear around.
+Yes, their intended purpose is to help take your kid on hikes without losing versatility — and they’re damn good at that — but they’re also great for airport days and general moving around town.
+No, they won’t replace a stroller, but hiking baby carrier and kid carrier backpacks have everything you need for the trail and are a great way to help active parents keep up with their old habits while keeping kids safe and happy.

 Baby Bjorn Baby Carrier One Air

-Newborns and infants are happiest snuggled against a parent’s chest, and that’s where this supportive cotton/polyester blend sling holds them.
+Newborns and infants are happiest snuggled against a parent’s chest, and that’s where the Baby Bjorn Baby Carrier One Air supportive cotton/polyester blend sling holds them.
 The child’s weight is supported by your hips via a broad waist belt, and padded, ergonomic shoulder straps make carrying your growing child comfortably in a variety of positions.
 Facing your chest, the newborn rides high so you can keep a close eye on your charge.
-When they hit their 4-month birthday you can move them lower on your body with adjustable leg openings.
-At five months, fold down the head support so your baby can face out to observe the world from their familiar perch.
+When they hit their 4-month birthday, you can move them lower on your body with adjustable leg openings.
+At five months, fold down the Baby Carrier One Air’s head support so your baby can face out to observe the world from their familiar perch.
 Then wear this carrier on your back once your child hits a year and use it until they top 33 lbs. or 39 inches.
 Best of all?
 It rolls up small enough to fit in a diaper bag.

 Thule Sapling Elite Child Carrier

-The Range Rover of child carriers, Thule’s 7.9 lb.
-Sapling Elite has every bell and whistle you can imagine in a compact package.
+The Range Rover of child carriers, the Thule Sapling Elite (7.9 lb.) has every bell and whistle you can imagine in a compact package.
 The fully adjustable suspension — including torso length, waist belt, and shoulder straps — has breathable padding everywhere, as do your child’s seat and removable foot stirrups.
 For hiking, Thule built in a hydration reservoir sleeve, and a hip pocket big enough to stash your phone and sacks of Goldfish.
 Kid-focused features include a sunshade to keep your cargo cool, and a mirror to monitor your passenger’s mood.
-Stabilizer straps keep your child balanced in the pack if they take a nap.
+The Sapling Elite stabilizer straps keep your child balanced in the pack if they take a nap.
 The pack, along with spacious mesh pockets in the detachable day pack, has room for water, diapers, clothes, rain gear, and food for your whole party.

 Osprey Poco AG Plus Child Carrier

-Most kid carriers are essentially external frame backpacks, this one has an internal frame that holds more gear inside, and your child’s weight closer to your back.
+Most kid carriers are essentially external frame backpacks, but the Osprey Poco AG Plus has an internal frame that holds more gear inside, and your child’s weight closer to your back.
 The 7 lbs..
 11 oz. pack uses a suspension system and it’s incredibly comfortable and well-vented.
 A fully padded child cockpit cradles your kiddo, complete with adjustable seat height, safety leg loops, and removable stirrups.
-A fleece-lined butterfly harness keeps squirmy kids safely contained, and the pack has a removable drool pad that makes a great pillow for napping.
+The AG Plus’s fleece-lined butterfly harness keeps squirmy kids safely contained, and the pack has a removable drool pad that makes a great pillow for napping.
 Two big zippered storage areas, akin to dual sleeping bag compartments, hold most gear, while an always useful front stretch-mesh pocket and side stretch mesh pockets manage overflow.
 The amply padded hip belt has two pockets and a rear view mirror.